Ulna: Microanatomy

 The ulna is a long bone.
 The long, narrow medullary cavity of the ulna is enclosed in a strong wall of cortical tissue which is thickest along the interosseous border and dorsal surface.
 At the extremities the compact layer thins.
-The compact layer is continued onto the back of the olecranon as a plate of close spongy bone with lamellæ parallel.
-From the inner surface of this plate and the compact layer below it trabeculæ arch forward toward the olecranon and coronoid and cross other trabeculæ, passing backward over the medullary cavity from the upper part of the shaft below the coronoid.
-Below the coronoid process there is a small area of compact bone from which trabeculæ curve upward to end obliquely to the surface of the semilunar notch which is coated with a thin layer of compact bone.
-The trabeculæ at the lower end have a more longitudinal direction.
+The compact layer is continued onto the back of the olecranon as a plate of close spongy bone with lamellae parallel.
+From the inner surface of this plate and the compact layer below it trabeculae arch forward toward the olecranon and coronoid and cross other trabeculae, passing backward over the medullary cavity from the upper part of the shaft below the coronoid.
+Below the coronoid process there is a small area of compact bone from which trabeculae curve upward to end obliquely to the surface of the semilunar notch which is coated with a thin layer of compact bone.
+The trabeculae at the lower end have a more longitudinal direction.